 Assessment

-Authority Upon receipt the Agreement for Assessment and prior to the candidate assuming responsibilities
+Authority Upon receipt of the Agreement for Assessment and prior to the candidate assuming responsibilities

 • Review the application for assessment to ensure that necessary declarations have been made.

 • WHERE the candidate is themselves less than 18 years of age, ensure that the candidate’s parent or guardian approves of the assessment and possible appointment and that the parent or guardian has sighted and agreed to the Children’s Worker Code of Behaviour.